Victordgrandis/blog/content/posts/react-query.md

 }
 ```

-If you don't know what a provider is, visit [the react docs](https://reactjs.org/docs/context.html).
+If you don't know what a provider is, visit [the React docs](https://reactjs.org/docs/context.html).

 Secondly, you have to make a service, for example at `/lib/services/getClientsService.ts`